openwashdata/wsabrazil/README.md

 integer
 </td>
 <td style="text-align:left;">
-number of permanent private households with private bathroom or toilet & wastewater discharged into other outlet
+Number of permanent private households with private bathroom or toilet & wastewater discharged into other outlet
 </td>
 </tr>